buhe/vscode-mail/README.md

 - [x] support gmail.
 - [ ] support other mail vendor.
 - [x] configuration metadata by gui.
+- [ ] list mail by local file.
+    - [ ] read newst mail from imap server into loacl file.
+    - [ ] list mail only by local file.
 - [ ] publish this extension.
 - [ ] read/write tags.
 - [ ] event: new mail.